M. Clifford Townsend

-Maurice Clifford Townsend (August 11, 1884 – November 11, 1954) was an American politician and the 35th governor of the U.S. state of Indiana from 1937 to 1941.
+Maurice Clifford Townsend (August 11, 1884 – November 11, 1954) was an American politician and the 35th governor of Indiana from 1937 to 1941.
 During his term, he led relief efforts during and after the Great Flood of 1937.

 Early life

-Maurice Clifford Townsend was born on a farm in Blackford County, Indiana to David and Lydia Glancy Townsend on August 11, 1884.
+Maurice Clifford Townsend was born on a farm in Blackford County, Indiana, to David and Lydia Glancy Townsend on August 11, 1884.
 He had one sister, Myrtle, and the two were raised on a country farm.
 He was the great-great-grandson of Eber Townsend (1760–1822) who fought in the Revolutionary War as a volunteer in the New York militia.

 After completing high school in 1901, Townsend worked as a teamster in the oil fields during the Indiana Gas Boom, and later in a factory.
-In 1907 he entered Marion College in Grant County.
+In 1907, he entered Marion College in Grant County.
 After working as a teacher for six years to pay for his education, he graduated in 1907.
 He then taught in the common schools until 1909, when he became the superintendent of Blackford County schools.
 He remained superintendent there until 1919.

 He entered politics as a representative in the Indiana House in 1923.
 His single term in the legislature was focused mostly on reforming the state's tax code, an issue he worked on up through his term as governor.

 From 1925 to 1929, he served as superintendent of Grant County schools.
 When he began his tenure, he also became a member of the executive committee of the Indiana's Teachers Association.

 In 1928 he ran an unsuccessful campaign for Congress but was defeated.
 Townsend's experience made Paul V. McNutt consider him as a candidate for Lieutenant Governor and helped him to win the nomination at the state's Democratic convention in 1932.

 He was elected the 33rd Lieutenant Governor on the Democratic ticket and served from 1933 until 1937.
 The position of Lieutenant Governor was dramatically altered during his term.
 Previously, the position received only required active work during legislative sessions, which amounted to sixty days every two years.
 The salary at the time was only $1,000 and a daily stipend when needed to preside over the State Senate.
 The position was granted significantly more power after the passage of the 1932 Executive Reorganization Act when the lieutenant-governor was made head of the state's agricultural department and assigning him other administrative duties.
 The change put a large number of patronage jobs under his control.